-This class will continue the study of Culinary Arts 1 into advanced culinary techniques and categories of food.
-In addition, students will have the opportunity to learn about food and culture around the world and prepare multicultural foods.
+This class will continue the study of Culinary Arts 1 into advanced culinary techniques and categories of foods, as well as investigate the culinary arts and food service industries.
+We will discuss restaurant management and customer service.
+This class will also have the opportunity to cook for others and be evaluated for your efforts by others.